 Members are able to access a range of exclusive activities including visiting guest speakers, workshops, and discussions on a variety of topics such as developing a teaching philosophy, developing a curriculum, e-learning, and teaching strategy.

 Members can access the AEA Canvas Site to view the latest announcements and communications, or to communicate with other members.

-- continuing academic staff at Levels B-E, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship).
+- Continuing academic staff at Levels B-E, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship).
 This condition requires formal approval from your Head of School and Executive Dean.
 Your employment contract may then need to be altered to demonstrate you have formally agreed to this workload.

-- Continuing academic staff appointed at Level A, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship) and who have formally agreed to this workload in their employment contract;
+- Continuing academic staff appointed at Level A, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship);

 - Scholarly Teaching Fellows appointed at Level A or Level B, who commit up to 75% of their workload to teaching and teaching related duties (in accordance with the Enterprise Agreement);

-- fixed term academic staff, who have formally agreed to a workload of 61-90% teaching and teaching related duties, in their contract of employment, and who, at the time of application have at least 11 months remaining of their contract of employment; and,
+- Fixed term academic staff, with a willingness to commit 61% to 90% and teaching related duties in their contract of employment, and who, at the time of application have at least 6 months remaining of their contract of employment;

 An affiliate member is eligible to participate in Academy activities but does not have access to the Learning and Teaching Advancement Grants (LTAG) available to full members.

 Definition of teaching and teaching related duties

 Benefits of becoming a member of the Adelaide Education Academy